oliver-sanders/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

    .. code-block:: cylc

       [section]
-          key = value  # This setting belongs to the section.
+          foo = foot  # This setting belongs to the section.
           [[sub-section]]
-              key = value  # This setting belongs to the sub-section.
+              bar = pub  # This setting belongs to the sub-section.

           # This setting belongs to the sub-section as indentation is ignored.
           # Always write settings before defining any sub-sections!
-          key = value
+          baz = qux

 .. nextslide::